awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-instance-wizard.md

 **Browse more AMIs**
 Choose **Browse more AMIs** to browse the full AMI catalog\.
 + To search through all available AMIs, enter a keyword in the search bar and then press **Enter**\.
-+ To find an AMI using a Systems Manager parameter, choose the arrow button to the right of the search bar, and then choose **Search by Systems Manager parameter**\.
++ To find an AMI by using a Systems Manager parameter, choose the arrow button to the right of the search bar, and then choose **Search by Systems Manager parameter**\.
 For more information, see [Use a Systems Manager parameter to find an AMI](finding-an-ami.md#using-systems-manager-parameter-to-find-AMI)\.
 + To search by category, choose **Quickstart AMIs**, **My AMIs**, **AWS Marketplace AMIs**, or **Community AMIs**\.

   The AWS Marketplace is an online store where you can buy software that runs on AWS, including AMIs\.
 For more information about launching an instance from the AWS Marketplace, see [Launch an AWS Marketplace instance](launch-marketplace-console.md)\.
 In **Community AMIs**, you can find AMIs that AWS community members have made available for others to use\.
 AMIs from Amazon or a verified partner are marked **Verified provider**\.